BeWhitestorm/Buffer-Overflow-Script/README.md

 I have created different file step by step to make.
 Following sequence is as followed

-1. Fuzzing
+1. Fuzzing (fuzzer.py)
-2. Crash Replication & Controlling EIP
+2. Crash Replication & Controlling EIP (Crash Replication.py)
 3. Metasploit random pattren
 4. use mona to find out the pattren offset
 5. Finding Bad Characters
 6. Finding a Jump Point